Parallelisation of partial differential equations via representation theory

-We now consider three examples.
 First consider the Schr\"odinger equation in a square with potential $a(x,y) = x^2 + y^2$ which is invariant under the $D_4$ symmetry actions.
-In \figref{squarespy} we compare the sparsity pattern of the discretisation for the monomial basis which can be reordered according to even/odd ($\bbZ_2^2$) symmetry to result in 4 independent matrices, or with a symmetry-adapted basis for $D_4$ resulting in 6 independent matrices.
-This is a somewhat underwhelming example as the two sub-matrices associated with the faithful representations are just as big as those associated with $\bbZ_2^2$, so we would not expect any speed up if parallelised over 6 independent workers though may be faster if comparing parallelisation over 1, 2, or 3 workers.
+In \figref{squarespy} we compare the sparsity pattern of the discretisation for the monomial basis which can be reordered according to even/odd ($\addition{\rmC}_2^2$) symmetry to result in 4 independent matrices, or with a symmetry-adapted basis for $D_4$ resulting in 6 independent matrices.
+This is a somewhat underwhelming example as the two sub-matrices associated with the faithful representations are just as big as those associated with $\addition{\rmC}_2^2$, so we would not expect any speed up if parallelised over 6 independent workers though may be faster if comparing parallelisation over 1, 2, or 3 workers.
 Note that the exact form of the potential does not actually change the sparsity pattern, provided it is invariant under $D_4$.

-\Figurew[cubespy]{0.8\hsize} A spy plot of the Schr\"odinger operator $\Delta u + (x^2 + y^2 + z^2) u$ in the cube discretised via weak formulation using the monomial basis splitting according to even-odd symmetry (left) and a symmetry-adapted basis with respect to $O_h$ (right).
+\Figurew[cubespy]{\hsize} A spy plot of the Schr\"odinger operator $\Delta u + (x^2 + y^2 + z^2) u$ in the cube discretised via weak formulation \addition{using polynomials up to degree $9$}.
+The monomial basis splits according to even-odd symmetry (left) and a symmetry-adapted basis with respect to $O_h$ (right).
 We see an over double the number of decoupled matrices (from 8 to 20), with smaller sizes too which may lead to significantly faster simulations.

 We now turn our attention to a 3D problem: consider the Schr\"odinger equation in a cube with potential $a(x,y,z) = x^2 + y^2 + z^2$ which is invariant under the $O_h$ symmetry actions.
-In \figref{cubespy} we show compare the sparsity pattern of using even-odd symmetry ($\bbZ_2^3$) which decouples across 8 different matrices with the full $O_h$ symmetry that decouples across 20 different matrices.
-In this case not only do we get over double the amount of independent problems, each of the problems has notably smaller dimension than using only even-odd symmetry.
-Therefore we expect a notable speed-up in the associated solves.
+In \figref{cubespy} we compare the sparsity pattern of using even-odd symmetry ($\addition{\rmC}_2^3$) which decouples across 8 different matrices with the full $O_h$ symmetry that decouples across 20 different matrices.
+In this case, not only do we get over double the amount of independent problems, each of the problems has notably smaller dimension than using only even-odd symmetry. \addition{In particular, when discretising with polynomials up to degree $9$, the largest block of the permutation adapted discretisation is $22$ compared to $35$ for the monomial basis which only captures horizontal-vertical reflection, which means the discretisation size is reduced by about $63\%$.
+For a dense solver that takes roughly $Cn^3$ operations one can therefore expect the solver to take as little as $\approx 0.63^3 \approx 1/4$ the time, that is, a $4\times$ speedup.
+Though this will vary in practice.}